wilsskin/wms-portfolio/README.md

 ## What It Does
 - Presents case studies across mobile, e-commerce, and web design
 - Showcases playground projects built with React, Python, and AI APIs
-- Designed and implemented end-to-end — layout, copy, and code

 ## How It's Built
 Static site built with HTML, CSS, and vanilla JavaScript, deployed on Vercel.
 Navigation, hover interactions, and page transitions are handled in JS without a framework.
 Layout is built on a custom 12-column grid system documented in the repo.